 Start tracking expenses

 For budgeting as well as accounting purposes, tracking your expenses is an important part of keeping records, monitoring your business’s growth and checking your financial statements for errors.
-The first step is to develop a system for collecting and organizing receipts in one secure place.
+The first step is to develop a system for collecting and organising receipts in one secure place.

 Develop a bookkeeping system